Louisiana Court Records

 LouisianaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on LouisianaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Every person and establishment in Louisiana has a duty of care to protect the safety of entities with whom he/she interacts.
-When a breach of this duty occurs, such that an entity suffers personal injury or loss, the aggrieved party is entitled to compensation from the party responsible.
-In many cases, the aggrieved party must seek intervention from the Louisiana judiciary to obtain monetary compensation.
-Court records of the ensuing proceedings are public documents and available to interested persons upon request.
+Individuals and organizations in Louisiana have a duty of care to protect the safety of entities with whom they interact.
+When a breach of this duty occurs, such that an entity suffers personal injury or loss, the aggrieved party may be entitled to compensation from the party responsible.
+In many cases, the aggrieved party may seek intervention from the Louisiana judiciary to obtain monetary compensation.
+Court records of the ensuing proceedings are typically public documents and available to interested persons upon request.

 What is Louisiana Tort Law?

-The tort law in Louisiana refers to statutes and common law that form the basis for seeking compensation for tortious injury and aids the judiciary in adjudicating tort claims.
-The law of torts in Louisiana is not embodied in one statute; it is spread throughout chapters of the Louisiana Revised Statutes.
+Tort law in Louisiana refers to statutes and common law that form the basis for seeking compensation for tortious injury and aid the judiciary in adjudicating tort claims.
+The law of torts in Louisiana is not embodied in one statute but is spread throughout chapters of the Louisiana Revised Statutes.

 What Kinds of Cases are Covered by Tort Law in Louisiana?

-The following are the kinds of tort cases filed in Louisiana:
+The following are the typically kinds of tort cases filed in Louisiana:

-• Intentional torts: This kind of tort case covers all personal injury or losses resulting from premeditation.
+- Intentional torts: This kind of tort case covers personal injury or losses resulting from premeditation.
 Examples include assault, battery, false imprisonment, fraud, malicious prosecution, retaliatory discharge, and trespass to property.

 What are the Differences Between Criminal Law and Tort Law in Louisiana?

-Criminal law in Louisiana operates on a punitive model.
+Criminal law in Louisiana generally operates on a punitive model.
 The aim is to impose statutory penalties on an offender in the form of jail time, fines, surcharges, community service, and other criminal consequences (Lou.
 Rev. Stat. § 14:9)..
 Furthermore, where a person suffers personal injury or loss due to a crime, the criminal law does not provide civil remedies (Lou.
 Rev. Stat. § 14:6)..
-On the other tort law in Louisiana operates on a loss compensation model.
+On the other hand, tort law in Louisiana typically operates on a loss compensation model.
 Tort law also ignores other non-compensatory remedies, such as injunctions, used in other civil cases.
-Similarly, a person who suffers a tort due to a crime must file a separate suit against the tortfeasor.
+Similarly, a person who suffers a tort due to a crime may be required to file a separate suit against the tortfeasor.
 Although the cases overlap, the outcome of a criminal prosecution is independent of a tort claim.

 What is the Purpose of Tort Law in Louisiana?

 Tort law exists to protect citizens’ rights against conscionable and unconscionable injury.
-Under the law, an entity does not have to enter a contract or make special arrangements with another entity to exercise the legal rights available to him/her.
+Under the law, an entity may not necessarily enter a contract or make special arrangements with another entity to exercise the legal rights available to them.
 Furthermore, tort law describes remedies available to an entity when another entity violates such rights or duty of care.

 What is a Tort Claim in Louisiana?